metakgp/iit-kgp-network/README.md

 - `iptables` rules before and after using the vpn.

 ℹ️ VPN Tests on Linux is preferred as it will provide much more information than the other OS.

+For protocol testing tasks, please attach the following:
+- The method of testing
+- Screenshots or outputs from various programs if used like, `tcpdump` , `wireshark`, etc.

 # 4. Credits